Grad students continue push for union - The Pitt News

 “People think that the circumstances in particular schools are so different from each other, but it really boils down to a couple things — lack of transparency, safety, pay,” she said.
 “We all want input into what is happening in the university.”

-The committee raised the transparency issue in an email last week addressed to “Chancellor Gallagher and all members of the Pitt Community” that stated concerns about the recent firing of Ed Michaels from the counseling center, an action The Pitt News reported last week but Pitt hasn’t yet released a statement about.
+The committee raised the transparency issue in an email last week addressed to “Chancellor Gallagher and all members of the Pitt Community” that stated concerns about the recent firing of Ed Michaels from the counseling center, an action Pitt revealed to The Pitt News on June 12 in response to questions, but has not itself published a statement about

 “These events are a reminder that we cannot sit back and rely on others to make our well-being and needs a priority at Pitt,” the email said.
 “We steadfastly believe that a union of graduate employees will provide us with transparency and a voice in the decisions that impact our lives.”

-Note: Editor’s note: This story has been updated to more accurately describe Pitt’s statements about Ed Michaels’ firing.